-The content and reviews I write are based on my own opinions and have nothing to do with the companies that make or sell the products I review.
+Any product reviews or game reviews we write are based on our personal opinions, research, and experience, and have nothing to do with the companies that make or sell the products we feature.

 Feel free to read the blurb below if you want the full disclosure.